gunnarx/vehicle_service_catalog/TERMS.md

   - \*\* Design note:  This is already in itself a very powerful mechanism and should suffice in a majority of cases, but if any additional status/streaming-data functionality is required, that may of course be done by defining a data Property in the interface, whose value is some kind of status update for the executing method.
 There is no *formal* way to describe the relationship between Property and Method in this secondary approach - it would rely on documenting the relationship.

   - \*\*\*Design note 2: While the interface can now be defined without deciding up front about synchronous/asynchronous operation, if an async operation _may_ be expected it is still a good idea to design the return value for this.
-It is likely to include something to indicate that processing is under way.
-For example the streaming returns during an operation might be: Started, Processing..., Processing..., Processing..., Done!"`
-(Note that this too can be extended by overlays.)
+It would probably include something to indicate that processing is under way.
+For example the streaming returns during an operation might be: Started, Processing..., Processing..., Processing..., Done!"`  (Note that adding/changing return value can, like most features, be extended by overlays.)

 - After an operation has been completed and its equivalent of "DONE" has been communicated, the function is expected to seize any further communication of the return/status type.

-- A return value can also indicate that the operation did NOT complete successfully, but the more capable Errors concept should not be overlooked.
+- A return value can naturally indicate that the operation did NOT complete successfully, but the more capable Errors concept should not be overlooked.

 ## Event